MBA Career Goals: Inspo, Intel & Advice

 “It is almost like an MBA Career Madlibs,” jokes B-Schooled host Chandler.
 “You can imagine an applicant staring at a form and forcing themselves to fill in the following blanks: Immediately after B-school, I would like to do ROLE X at ORGANIZATION A or B, learning SKILLS A, B and C. Longer term – say ten years out–I would ultimately like to leverage these experiences in something like ROLE Y at an ORGANIZATION C or D learning SKILLS D and E to advance my long standing passion/commitment passion for TOPIC A.”

 While MBA programs don’t hold you to your goals once you enter the program, they want to see that you can adequately articulate a path forward.
 Many schools also like to know how their MBA program can help you succeed in that pathway.
-We always encourage our clients to share the sector, function or department, and geography in which they’d like to work.
+We always encourage our clients to share the sector, function or department, and geography they’d like to work in.

 SBC Client Case Study